Nirbhaya case: President Kovind rejects mercy plea of convict Vinay Sharma

 The apex court has already rejected the curative petition of Vinay.

-The apex court Wednesday dismissed plea filed by Mukesh challenging the rejection of his mercy petition.
+The apex court Wednesday dismissed the plea filed by Mukesh challenging the rejection of his mercy petition.

 The case pertains to the shocking gangrape and murder of a 23-year-old physiotherapy intern who came to be known as 'Nirbhaya' was gangraped and savagely assaulted on the night of December 16, 2012, in a moving bus in South Delhi.
 She died of her injuries a fortnight later in a Singapore hospital.